yannis300307/NumcraftRust/README.md

 For more explanations on how to install the c sdk, follow [this guide](https://www.numworks.com/engineering/software/build/).

+You might need to create a Python venv in the `epsilon_simulator` folder to install the pip packages on certain Linux distros.

 Then, you can setup the dependencies as follow :
 ```shell
 brew install rustup node # Or equivalent on your OS